The FSM Inspector lets you edit the selected FSM's properties.

 Enable/disable Breakpoints in this FSM.

 Enable Debug Flow

 Debug Flow is an advanced debugging option.
-It keeps a history of FSM Variable values in the FSM Log so when you pause the game you can scrub back and watch variables change.
+It keeps a history of FSM Variable values in the FSM Log so when you pause the game you can step back and watch variables change.
+See Debug Toolbar.

-However, this option can hurt performance, so you should only enable it when you need to really dig into the FSM Log.
+However, this option can effect performance, so you should only enable it when you need to really dig into the FSM Log.